 A motivation letter must be added to your application.

-The applicant is required to send a CV.
+The applicant is required to upload the following documents:

 The Doctoral School of Military Sciences focuses on the questions of military science regarding the activities of the defense sphere.
 This includes a wide spectrum of research fields from military history through security theories, defense administration to national security.
 Although the doctoral program of the School is primarily based on certain accredited MSc programs of the National University of Public Service, the law on higher education enables the admission of graduates of other universities and with a scientific background related to military sciences.
 The organised training lasts 8 semesters and applies the system of credit points.
 In order to successfully finish their training and receive their leaving certificate (absolutory) by the end of the 8th semester, PhD students must obtain at least 240 credit points and B2 level in two foreign languages.
 Upon successful completion of the program, students are awarded a PhD degree in Military Sciences.

 Entrance exam description: